top of page

 Just a few hours into life

 The story of his birth is a long one that I will tell at another time.
-Right now my focus is on lessons that I learned during our stay in the Neonatal Intensive Care Unit.
-My goal is to help those who may be facing a NICU stay gain a bit of insight on what to expect and help those who may have experienced the NICU to process what they went through.
+Since then, I have been on a mission to share the NICU lessons I learned during those dark and difficult days.
+My goal is to help those who may be facing a NICU stay gain some insight into what to expect and to help those who have experienced the NICU process what they went through.

-For those of us not in the medical profession, in the NICU you are exposed to a lot of new terms, unfamiliar medical information, and perhaps most confusing, the metric system.
-All this new information comes at you rather quickly.
-It can quickly get overwhelming.
+For those of us not in the medical profession, being in the NICU exposes one to a myriad of new terms, unfamiliar medical information, and, perhaps most confusing (at least for Americans), the metric system.
+All this new information comes at you rather quickly, and it can easily become overwhelming.

-I am not one who under normal circumstances likes to ask a lot of questions; however, having a baby in the NICU is far from a normal circumstance.
-In order to understand what is happening, to advocate for you little one, and to simply have peace of mind, you must learn to ask questions.
+I am not one who, under normal circumstances, likes to ask a lot of questions; however, having a baby in the NICU is far from a normal circumstance.
+To understand what is happening, to effectively advocate for your little one, and to simply have peace of mind, you must learn to ask questions.
 Ask as many questions as you can.
 There truly is no such thing as a bad question.
-You are not going to annoy the medical staff.
-In my experience, every doctor, nurse, respiratory therapist, occupational therapist, physical therapist, etc. was more than happy to answer questions.
+You will not annoy the medical staff.
+In my experience, every doctor, nurse, respiratory therapist, occupational therapist, physical therapist, etc., was more than happy to answer questions.

-And yet, the strength I witnessed in that little baby blew me away.
+And yet, the strength I witnessed in that tiny baby astounded me.
 There was not even the slightest bit of quit in him.
-As I would walk the halls of the NICU to and from his room, I would see dozens of babies.
-Some in better health than mine and some in worse.
+As I would walk the halls of the NICU to and from his room, I would see dozens of babies—some in better health than mine and some in worse.
 The one thing that each of those little ones had in common was a fighting spirit.
-I remember saying to my mother one day that babies in this situation probably do not even know that quitting is an option.
-All they know is fighting and that is all they are going to do.
+I recall telling my mother one day that babies in this situation probably don't even know that quitting is an option.
+All they know is fighting, and that is all they are going to do.

 It was also amazing witnessing the physical strength of my son.
-I lost track of the number of heel sticks in order to check his blood sugar.
-I held his hand while he got an IV in his arm that seemed to barely even phase him.
-His ability to hold up his head at just a couple weeks of age and despite being so tiny blew his mother and I away.
-I asked one of his nurses if it was normal for a baby only a couple weeks old to have the head control that he did.
+I lost track of the number of heel sticks to check his blood sugar.
+I held his hand while he got an IV in his arm that seemed to phase him barely at all.
+His ability to hold up his head at just a couple of weeks of age, and despite being so tiny, blew his mother and me away.
+I asked one of his nurses if it was normal for a baby only a couple of weeks old to have the head control that he did.
 She said that it is not uncommon for premature babies to end up being stronger than babies that are born full term.

-3. Babies Will Grow At Their Own Pace And You Just Have To Accept That.
+NICU Lesson 3: Babies Will Grow At Their Own Pace-- You Just Have To Accept That.

-One of the most common things our doctors reminded us of (basically on a daily basis) is that we were on the baby’s time.
+One of the most common things our doctors reminded us of (basically daily) is that we were on the baby’s time.
 He was in charge.
 If you are anything like me, you want what you want and you want it five minutes ago.
 This mindset does not work with a NICU baby.
-They are going to grow and develop at their pace and there is little that doctors, nurses, or parents can do to speed this up.
+They are going to grow and develop at their own pace, and there is little that doctors, nurses, or parents can do to speed this up.

-We ran into a number of issues that slowed down our baby’s growth.
-His digestive system needed more development which caused difficulty having bowel movements leading to vomiting and slow weight gain.
-His endocrine system was slow to develop which caused him to have low blood sugar and delayed his weight gain.
-Learning to let babies develop at their own pace is not easy, but you need to remind yourself that they will get where they need to go.
+We encountered several issues that hindered our baby’s growth.
+His digestive system needed more development, which caused difficulty having bowel movements, leading to vomiting and slow weight gain.
+His endocrine system was slow to develop, which caused him to have low blood sugar and delayed his weight gain.
+Learning to let babies develop at their own pace is not easy, but you need to remind yourself that they will reach their destination.
 They just will not get there at the pace that you want them to.

 Heartwarming moment: A devoted father practicing skin-to-skin contact with his newborn son in the NICU, fostering love and connection during this precious bonding time

-The experience my wife and I had in the NICU was unique as we were out of town when our son was born, but regardless of if you are home or not, the NICU is a lonely place.
-Yes, there are numerous nurses, doctors, other staff, other families, and if you are fortunate enough, your own family that you interact with on a daily basis.
-But ultimately that does very little to combat the isolation of the NICU.
+The experience my wife and I had in the NICU was unique, as we were out of town when our son was born, but regardless of whether you are home or not, the NICU is a lonely place.
+Yes, there are numerous nurses, doctors, other staff, other families, and if you are fortunate enough, your own family that you interact with daily.
+But ultimately, that does very little to combat the isolation of the NICU.

 The feelings are hard to put into words.
 How can you, though surrounded by people, have such intense feelings of isolation?
-Its almost paradoxical.
+It's almost paradoxical.
 You are often prevented from caring for them as freely as you would like.
-You just want to pick them up and cuddle them back you can’t.
-Honestly it is difficult to put into words how you feel as you stand next to your baby with chords and IVs and breathing masks everywhere.
-It is a feeling you cannot comprehend until you experience it.
+You just want to pick them up and cuddle them back, but you can’t.
+Honestly, it is difficult to put into words how you feel as you stand next to your baby with cords and IVs and breathing masks everywhere.
+It is a feeling that cannot be comprehended until you experience it.
 Everything feels so foreign.
 For me, I bounced back and forth between feeling completely emotionally overwhelmed and completely emotionally numb.
 I felt as if I had to put on a brave face for my wife, my family, and my friends.
 It was hard and it was lonely.

-5. You Must Take Care of Yourself In Order to Take Care of Your Baby.
+5. You Must Take Care of Yourself To Take Care of Your Baby.

-As cliche as this may sound, it is like when the flight attendant instructs you to put on your own oxygen mask before helping those around you.
+As cliché as this may sound, it is like when the flight attendant instructs you to put on your oxygen mask before helping those around you.
 The NICU experience is exhausting physically, mentally, emotionally, and spiritually.
-If you do not take time to take care of yourself, you are not going to make it.
+If you don't take time to care for yourself, you won't make it.
 If that means going home to take a nap or get a good night’s sleep, do not feel guilty about taking care of yourself.
-Your baby needs you and need you to be the best version of yourself.
+Your baby needs you and needs you to be the best version of yourself.

 Here is how you can take care of yourself during a NICU stay.